PySide6.QtHttpServer.QHttpServerRouterRule

 Detailed Description

-QHttpServerRouterRule expresses the connection between a request path, an HTTP request method, and the respective handler callback.
-The QHttpServerRouter is a collection of such rules from which the handlers are called if the path and request method match the request.
-The handler callback must provide the response to the request.
+QHttpServerRouterRule defines the relationship between a request path, an HTTP method, and the corresponding handler callback.
+A QHttpServerRouter is a collection of these rules, executing the appropriate handler when a request matches both the path and method.
+The handler is responsible for generating the response.

 In the simplest case the path is a string with a leading "/":